pgadmin-org/pgadmin4/docs/en_US/erd_tool.rst

 The one to many link dialog allows you to:

-* Add a foregin key relationship between two tables.
+* Add a foreign key relationship between two tables.
 * *Local Table* is the table that references a table and has the *many* end point.
 * *Local Column* the column that references.
 * *Referenced Table* is the table that is being referred and has the *one* end point.